 The ideal candidate will have an undergraduate degree combining data science, NLP, and/or Human Computer Interaction, with familiarity of NLP, ML, and data visualisation tools.

-Signal has created a platform for analysing text and discovering market intelligence.
+Signal AI has created a platform for analysing text and discovering market intelligence.
 Our large-scale text analytics system (currently processing more than 2 million documents a day in real-time) unlocks knowledge and insights from unstructured textual data using diverse text analytics and machine learning components.
 For instance, we apply de-duplication methods to group similar articles from different publications or entity disambiguation so that we can identify if, for example, a mention of “Iceland” refers to the retail company or the country.
 Our media monitoring product, built on top of our technology, is enabling organisations to solve real-time complex information challenges (e.g. “All the news related to IPOs of European technology companies”). http://signal-ai.com http://research.signal-ai.com

 About the university of Essex:

 The Human Language Technology research group in the School of Computer Science and Electronic Engineering and the interdisciplinary Language and Computation (LAC) group cover a large field of research interests ranging from theoretical to practical applications.
 We have a 40-year tradition of research in natural language processing, and some of our current interests include information extraction, text summarisation, Arabic NLP, crowdsourcing, gamification, information retrieval and questions about how to deal with fake news and hate speech.
-We have strong links with industry partners and you can find out more about our first joint project with Signal here: https://www.gov.uk/government/case-studies/signal-media-start-up-transformed-by-university-collaboration
+We have strong links with industry partners and you can find out more about our first joint project with Signal AI here: https://www.gov.uk/government/case-studies/signal-media-start-up-transformed-by-university-collaboration

 For more information and to apply: